 Understanding the importance of this role, the CWC (Global Unions Committee on Workers’ Capital), established in 1999, connects labour activists from around the world to promote information sharing and joint action in the field of workers’ capital.
-Affiliated with major international trade union bodies, including the International Trade Union Confederation (ITUC), the Global Unions Federations (GUFs) and the Trade Union Advisory Committee to the OECD (TUAC); the CWC is chaired by Ken Georgetti, President of the Canadian Labour Congress and hosted by SHARE, a non-profit organization closely tied to the Canadian labour movement.
+The CWC is a joint initiative of the International Trade Union Confederation (ITUC), the Global Unions Federations (GUFs) and the Trade Union Advisory Committee to the OECD (TUAC).

 How did investors voice their discontent with regards to executive compensation at Barrick Gold in Canada and Afren in the UK?
 Both companies – likely to be held in pension fund portfolios – faced votes of historic proportion against executive compensation in 2013.